Lynn Arsenault - BNID Board Chair; Owner and Grant Consultant of LMA Grant Consulting LLC

 Simone LaPray is the program manager at TiE Boston, a chapter of the world's largest non-profit supporting entrepreneurship through mentoring, education, networking and funding.
 She runs their growth stage accelerator, TiE ScaleUp, to help companies overcome common obstacles and barriers to scale while preparing for their next capital raise and also their youth entrepreneurship program, TiE Young Entrepreneurs.
 Before coming to the Boston area, Simone served as a Peace Corps Volunteer in Ukraine from 2006-2011 working in the areas of education, youth empowerment, business development and HIV/AIDS awareness.
 She also mentors with BUILD Boston and Northeastern University.
 She is a graduate of the Heller School, completing her MBA and MA in Sustainable International Development at Brandeis University.
 Simone joined the BNID Board as a Heller MBA Board Fellow which allowed an MBA student to sit on the board of a local organization and take a non-voting role.
 Upon conclusion of the fellowship, Simone was invited to join the board in an official capacity.

-Connor Nickerson - BNID Board Member; Director of Marketing and Events, NEID Global
+Connor Nickerson – Strategic Partnerships and Creative Director, NEID Global

-Adriana Ramirez - BNID Board Member; Manager for External Relations and Communications at MIT's Office of the Association Provost for International Activities
+Adriana Ramirez – Manager for External Relations and Communications at MIT’s Office of the Association Provost for International Activities

 Adriana Ramirez is currently the Manager for External Relations and Communications at MIT’s Office of the Associate Provost for International Activities.
 Her career in communications started in 2008 when she worked at the Mexican President’s Communication Office as Information Specialist.
 There she wrote the media analysis the Mexican president read every morning, and issued recommendations for the president’s communication strategy.